Is print extinct in finance content marketing?

 It’s true that media companies are suffering.
 But, nonetheless, print – like vinyl – is making a comeback.
 And nowhere is this more evident than in the arena of content marketing.
 Given the rise of fake news, the ubiquity of blogs and Internet fatigue, print has re-emerged as a powerful tool – one that inspires trust, asserts a point of difference and commands concentration.

 In a 2017 survey of 1,030 US consumers conducted by Clutch, 58% of respondents identified print advertising as trustworthy, while just 41% said the same of online ads.

 Here, we take a look at the finance companies making waves with print.

 Aviva Investors: visualising data

 Cue shameless plug.
 The inherent irony of financial services communication, particularly B2B institutional marketing, is that such a data-rich industry repeatedly fails to visualise data in a comprehensible and engaging way.

-We know that people process visual information far quicker than they do written, and yet we still offer our clients and prospects dull and overly-complex charts.
+We know people process visual information far quicker than the written word, and yet agencies offer clients and prospects dull and overly-complex charts.

 Our goal at The Dubs was to break this habit.
 We deliberately used the more traditional medium of print to create a beautiful coffee table book - The Little Book of Data - that people would cherish.
 We wanted to cut through all the content noise that exists in marketing and produce something our clients could relate to.